utopia-foss/dantro/doc/plotting/plot_data_selection.rst

 DAG Visualization
 -----------------
-The DAG used for plot data selection and transformation can also be visualized.
+The DAG used for plot data selection and transformation :ref:`can also be visualized <dag_graph_vis>`.
 This can be helpful to understand what kind of operations are carried out on which kind of data; this can be a big assistance during debugging.

 By default, DAG visualization is enabled if the creator runs in debug mode (with ``raise_exc`` set) and will generate output if there was an error during the *computation* of data transformation results.